kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/dev_environment.md

 #### Create a virtual environment

-To set up a virtual environment, run:
+To set up a virtual environment and upgrade `pip`, run:

 {% if not config.extra.macos_only %}